python-sge/sge/doc/common/pong.rst

 There are a couple of ways to display the score.
 The most obvious way is to project the score each frame, but we are instead going to create a custom sprite, an object to display that sprite, and re-draw to it as needed.
-The reason for this is actually because of the implementation I'm using; the information specific to the Pygame SGE warns that projection methods are inefficient.
-(In fact, the Pygame SGE implements these methods by creating a whole new sprite and object every single frame, which is an incredibly wasteful method.)
-Other than that, using this method for more complicated HUDs can prove to be much easier and more organized than projecting directly onto the room, so it's good to know how to do it.
+While projection will work just fine for Pong, drawing to a sprite will be much easier than projections for more complicated HUDs, so it's good to know how to do it.

 HUD sprite and object
 ~~~~~~~~~~~~~~~~~~~~~